IP-CAM/Live-Products-Opencart-v.3.x/README.md

 * The equal sign for the product options for prices, points and weight (with ability to hide prefix '=').
   - The equal sign is an exclusive feature that replace the base price (points, weight) of a product.
   - Options that use the equal sign are summed.
-* Ability to proportinal change that dependents on the ratio of special/discount price to product price for:
+* Ability to proportional change that dependents on the ratio of special/discount price to product price for:
   - Option prices.
   - Option prices in points.
   - Reward points.